Miitopia: Critical response

-Despite the combat being an essential part of the game, it was not universally praised.
-Leack criticized the unchallenging combat in earlier parts of the game, while Frank criticized the high frequency of battles causing repetitive gameplay.
-They found that the auto-battle mechanic mitigated, but did not completely solve, this issue.
-Also criticized was that all party members except for the play Mii were controlled by AI.
-Kemps and Frank both noted that lack of player control over the party's actions could lead to frustrating gameplay.
-Despite this, Frank praised the creative "hidden intricacies" of the battle system, due to characters' jobs and personality traits affecting their combat style.
+Miitopias combat mechanics were met with lukewarm reception.
+Most critics cited creativity to be Miitopias greatest asset; Cork, Kemps, Leack, and Frank agreed that its creative spin on a more traditional role-playing concept was ultimately its main highlight.
+Leack lamented unchallenging combat in earlier parts of the game, while Frank felt the high frequency of battles produced a trite gameplay experience.
+They both found that the auto-battle mechanic mitigated, but did not completely solve, this issue.
+Also criticized was that all party members except for the player's Mii were controlled by AI, predicting that this lack of control could lead to frustration.
+Frank praised the "hidden intricacies" of the battle system as creative, due to characters' jobs and personality traits affecting their combat style.